apollographql/federation/subgraph-js/README.md

 This package provides utilities for creating GraphQL microservices, which can be combined into a single endpoint through tools like [Apollo Gateway](https://github.com/apollographql/apollo-server/tree/main/packages/apollo-gateway).

-For complete documentation, see the [Apollo Federation API reference](https://www.apollographql.com/docs/apollo-server/api/apollo-federation/).
+For complete documentation, see the [Apollo Subgraph API reference](https://www.apollographql.com/docs/apollo-server/api/apollo-subgraph/).

 ## Usage